This assignment gives you a chance to write Racket expressions

 5 cm, that is, between 4.9 cm and 5.1 cm, inclusive.

-Write a Racket function namedin-range?
+Write a Racket function named in-range? that

-I have providedcheck-true
+I have provided check-true and

-expressions for all of these examples in your template file.
+check-false expressions for all of these examples

 Deliverables